-We provide packing, moving, storage, unpacking & cleaning services.
+We provide packing, moving, storage, unpacking and cleaning services.
 We offer local and long distance moves.

 What time should I expect our moving team to arrive?

-Your moving team will arrive between 8:30am & 9:30am and will call you the morning of before leaving our warehouse.
+Your moving team will arrive between 8:30am and 9:30am and will call you in the morning before leaving our warehouse.

 Can I leave clothes in my dresser drawers?